 Weather aside, attractions are often closed for annual maintenance during the offseason (such as trash removal on the Inca trail each winter).
 At other locations, there simply aren’t enough visitors to keep doors open and limited hours or operation or seasonal closures may ensue.

-In the case of thrill seeking exploration or wildlife watching, activities in the offseason may be completely off limits.
-For example: The Serengeti wildebeest migration means the majestic herds can only be seen at each location for a brief period, while snorkeling in northern Australia from October to March isn’t advised despite the pleasant weather, due to the season influx of marine stingers (ouch!).
+For example, the Serengeti wildebeest migration means the majestic herds can only be seen at each location for a brief period, while snorkeling in northern Australia from October to March isn’t advised despite the pleasant weather, due to the seasonal influx of marine stingers (ouch!).

-But don’t resign yourself to peak-season travel just yet!
-There are some major benefits to venturing out in the low season—especially for those on a budget.
+There are some major benefits to venturing out in the low season—especially for those on a budget:

 January through March is when airlines see the least number of passengers, which means you’ll see huge discounts on airfare.